dcunited001/dcunited001.github.io/_posts/2016-06-01-im-not-religious-im-spiritual-1-God-is-not-dead.md

 Atheism has a myriad of philosophic consequences for ethics, morality and public policy.
-The conclusions stemming from atheism include that it is unfair to base policy decisions on religion and that it is misguided to judge others on religious beliefs (hypocritical for some atheists).
+The conclusions stemming from atheism include that it is unfair to base policy decisions on religion and that it is misguided to judge others on religious beliefs.
+This is hypocritical because atheism itself is a belief system.
+From a Hegelian perspective on metaphysics, it is *the* minimalist belief system.
 These consequential beliefs are reached solely by believing that there is no god.
 Quite simply, atheism is an ideology.

 But, if you would argue that "atheism is the absence of any beliefs," I would say that is false.
 Atheism requires the belief that there are